cjp-engr/cjp-engr/README.md

 - Thrive in collaborative, remote Agile environments
 - Experienced in coaching and onboarding junior QA and dev team members
 - Represent QA in client-facing and cross-functional meetings
-- Worked with diverse teams across the Philippines, US, India, Australia, Vietnam, and Germany
+- Worked with diverse teams across the Philippines, US, India, Australia, Vietnam, Ukraine and Germany

 ---